-Join us every year June -September.
-Starting at 5:30, wagons leave every half hour and the last leaves at 7:30pm.
+Join us every Thursday July and August – starting at 5:30, wagons leave every half hour and the last leaves at 7:30pm.
 The tours are free to the public but are first come, first served.

 A project that started as community service and a little fun has matured into a summer staple.
 This project has been a work-in-progress and that is one of its biggest strengths.
 I remember the first summer we started.
 Just a group of friends who loved history, we could not believe the monumental contributions that our small city had made to the country as a whole.
 For years we had shopped, eaten and played in the Canal District and never realized that underneath the streets lay The Blackstone Canal, the beginning of a 45-mile long water road to Providence that sparked the Industrial Revolution.